Vojdi/YT2D2MP3-by-Vojdi/README.md

 A simple application that downloads YouTube videos as MP3 or MP4 in desired quality.

 ## Features
+- Downloading yt videos or yt music songs

-- MP3 and MP4 format selection
+- MP3 and MP4 format selection with quality presets
-- Adding Performers to the MP3 file
-- Quality presets for both formats
-- All for free
+- downloading whole playlists